 Beacon Hill Park was set aside as parkland by Governor Sir James Douglas before 1858.

 The park is a historical treasure and one of the last refuges in Greater Victoria for some of the area's most delicate and endangered native plants and ecosystems.
 The Garry Oak tree and the Garry Oak meadow are two prime examples of the plants and ecosystems that the Friends of Beacon Hill Park Society are actively trying to preserve.

-The 23rd Annual Camas Day will be held on Sat Apr 26, 2014.
-As always, we will have a varied slate of popular walks.
-Click Camas Day for details.
+The 25th Annual Camas Day will held on Sat Apr 23, 2016.
+As always, we had a varied slate of popular walks.
+Click Camas Day 2015 for the list of walks and the schedule for 2015.
 Of course, Beacon Hill Park is enjoyable to visit every day of the year.